 - Participate in a podcast to describe the project with the Associate Provost of Transdisciplinary Studies, the Associate Provost for Research or other CGU interviewer.

-- Record a webinar presentation for an internal CGU website (e.g., Transdisciplinary my.cgu.edu site).
+- Record a presentation (video or powerpoint based) for an internal CGU website (e.g., Transdisciplinary my.cgu.edu site).

 - Write a post for the Transdisciplinary Studies or other my.cgu.edu blog.